JuCetina/multistep-form/README.md

 # Multi Step Form Project

-Multi Step Form project created with Vite and coded in React 18, using React Hook Form and React Testing Library with Jest.
+Multi Step Form project created with Vite and coded in React 18, using React Hook Form, Styled components and React Testing Library with Jest.

 ## How to run the repository in a local environment